dvdjv/socle/README.md

    Where `/dev/sdX` is the device node corresponding to your SD card.

 ### Device Tree Overlays
-Device tree overlays can be enableb by means of the `hardware.deviceTree.enabledOverlays` option.
-However, this is internal API and will change in the future.
+Device tree overlays can be enableb by means of the `board.hardware.enabled` option.
+Some examples are given in the flake templates.
+The full list of the hardware options is available in the source code of the board specific modules.